VnceGd/random/README.md

 - Responsive snake game on an html table.
 Bigger board = more lag.

 `yahtzee.html, yahtzee_v2.html`
 - Responsive yahtzee game.
-Numbers instead of dots for dice.

 `blackjack.html, blackjack_v2.html`
 - Responsive blackjack game for a single player.

 `dungeon.html`
-- Remake of Dungeon Dilemma (dungeon-proto) with no server side.
+- Remake of Dungeon Dilemma ([dungeon-proto](https://github.com/VnceGd/dungeon-proto)) with no server side.
 - Features more detailed combat and use of items.

 *Note: Games may store data in local browser storage/cache.*